Why do our students stand out?

-- Ranked the best university in New Zealand to study Accounting and Finance, Business and Management, Commercial Law, Economics, Information Systems and Property, according to the 2020 QS World University Rankings by Subject
+- Ranked the best university in New Zealand to study Accounting and Finance, Business and Management, Commercial Law, Economics, Information Systems, Operations and Supply Chain Management, and Property, according to the 2021 QS World University Rankings by Subject

 - Triple Crown accreditation, i.e. international accreditation from the world’s foremost accrediting bodies – AACSB International, EFMD-EQUIS and AMBA.
 This has been achieved by only 1% of business schools globally and by only three in Australasia

 Our vision is to be one of Asia-Pacific’s foremost business schools, known for the relevance and impact of our research and scholarship and recognised for the quality of our people, our programmes and our partners.
 Our mission is to develop graduates, knowledge and ideas that enhance the productivity, growth and global competitiveness of New Zealand enterprise.

 UABS is focussed on transformational change to grow the New Zealand economy by building a curriculum and research programme around four key themes: Innovation and Entrepreneurship; Productivity and Sustainable Business; Leadership and Governance; and Internationalisation.